rachsmithcodes/rachsmith.com/src/content/notes/content-collections-astro.md

 ---
 title: Content Collections are a welcome addition to my Astro setup
 slug: content-collections-astro
-added: 2023-03-29 13:15
+added: 2023-03-29T03:15:00.000Z
-updated: 2023-03-29 13:15
+updated: 2023-03-29T03:15:00.000Z
-tags: [development, astro, meta]
+excerpt: >-
-excerpt: "All of the notes on this site are built from markdown files in an Astro static site.
-As of Astro 2.0, you can effectively add type validation to your markdown files, via a feature called Content Collections."
+  All of the notes on this site are built from markdown files in an Astro static site.
+As of Astro 2.0, you can effectively add type validation to your markdown files, via a feature called Content Collections.
 publish: true
+tags:
+  - development
+  - astro
+  - meta
 ---

 All of the notes on this site are built from markdown files in an [Astro](Astro.build) static site.
 As of [Astro 2.0](https://astro.build/blog/astro-2/), you can effectively add type validation to your markdown files, via a feature called Content Collections.